bobenut/node-protolink/Readme.md

 ##Purpose

 A node.js module for chaining object on prototype.
-In javascript, inherit with prototype chain when it comes to inheritance.
-Even if Class feature was created in ES6, it's done by prototype chain.
+In javascript, do it with prototype chain when it comes to inherit.
+Even if Class feature was created in ES6, it's essentially done by prototype chain.
 Protolink provide simple function that can make prototype chain for two object.